runhub Svelte Themes

 • Environment-backed API Keys — API keys can be pre-configured in .env and are automatically used as defaults.
 UI fields override them on a per-session basis.

-• Modern Tabbed UI — Segmented control interface with smooth sliding indicators for seamless switching between Generation and Upscaling modes.
+• Modern Tabbed UI — 4-tab segmented control interface (Generate, Upscale, Enhance, Create Video) with smooth sliding indicators and responsive mobile layout.

 • 300 Curated Locations — Module-level Fisher-Yates shuffled queue of 300 unique locations ensures zero repetition across large batches.